 Most people planning a Milos holiday are probably not going to have their own vehicle though, and will rent some form of transportation when on the island.
 Here's how to get around in Milos.

 Rent a car in Milos island

-If you choose to rent a car on Milos using Nikos or any other service, my advice is to book it in advance, especially during peak season.
+If you are travelling to Milos during peak season, it’s best to book your rental car in advance.
 American drivers should note that most cars in Greece are stick shift, and not automatic.

 Rent an ATV in Milos

 Another idea is to rent an ATV in Milos.
 These will take you places that normal cars can't, and there are plenty of them for hire on Milos.

 The more powerful ATVs are ideal for reaching beaches down rough dirt tracks, of which there are plenty.

 That said, driving an ATV is very different to driving a car or a motorbike.
 If you haven’t driven one before, rent it for at least a few days, so that you get the chance to get used to it.